erc7579/erc7579-implementation/erc.md

 }
 ```

-Modules MUST revert if enable/disable was unsuccessful.
+Modules MUST revert if `enable` or `disable` was unsuccessful.

 #### Validators

-Validators MUST implement the `IModule` interface.
+- Validators MUST implement the `IModule` interface.
-Validators are called during the ERC-4337 validation phase and MUST implement the ERC-4337 `validateUserOp` method.
+- Validators are called during the ERC-4337 validation phase and MUST implement the ERC-4337 `validateUserOp` method.
-Validators MUST validate that the signature is a valid signature of the userOpHash, and SHOULD return SIG_VALIDATION_FAILED (and not revert) on signature mismatch.
+- Validators MUST validate that the signature is a valid signature of the userOpHash, and SHOULD return SIG_VALIDATION_FAILED (and not revert) on signature mismatch.

 ```solidity
 function validateUserOp(UserOperation calldata userOp, bytes32 userOpHash, uint256 missingAccountFunds) external returns (uint256);
 ```

-Validators MUST implement the `isValidSignatureWithSender` function.
-The function can call arbitrary methods to validate a given signature, which could be context dependent (e.g. time based or state based), EOA dependent (e.g. signers authorization level within smart wallet), signature scheme Dependent (e.g. ECDSA, multisig, BLS), etc.
+Validators MUST also implement the `isValidSignatureWithSender` function.
+The validator MUST return the ERC-1271 `MAGIC_VALUE` if the signature is valid and MUST NOT modify state.

 The parameter `address sender` is the contract that sent the ERC-1271 request to the smart account.
-The Validation Module MAY utilize this parameter for validation (i.e. EIP-712 domain separators)
+The validator MAY utilize this parameter for validation (i.e. EIP-712 domain separators).
-Validation Module MUST return ERC-1271 `MAGIC_VALUE` if the signature is valid.

 ```solidity
 function isValidSignatureWithSender(address sender, bytes32 hash, bytes calldata signature) external view returns (bytes4);